 During the tenth reporting period, the IMT conducted an audit of OPD's actual practice compliance with this task.
 We found that OPD is, once again, in actual practice compliance with the requirements of Task 22.
-OPD continues to maintain a functioning Management-Level Liaison (the Criminal Investigations Division Commander) who interacts regularly with the courts, the District Attorney's Office, and the Public Defender's Office to identify cases that may indicate performance problems or potential misconduct, including cases that are lost or dropped due to bad reports, defective search warrants, granted motions to suppress, or contradictory evidence or testimony.
+OPD continues to maintain a functioning Management-Level

+Liaison (the Criminal Investigations Division Commander) who interacts regularly with the courts, the District Attorney's Office, and the Public Defender's Office to identify cases that may indicate performance problems or potential misconduct, including cases that are lost or dropped due to bad reports, defective search warrants, granted motions to suppress, or contradictory evidence or testimony.
 A complete discussion of our findings is included in our tenth status report.

-5 In the future, we will assess these requirements in conjunction with Tasks 41 and 44.

 During the tenth reporting period, all of the compliance standards for this task were modified to include a more subjective pass/fail assessment.

-During this reporting, we continued to review the monthly reports produced by the MLL, to discuss MLL-related issues with the stakeholders, and to provide OPD with recommendations for improving the reports.
-The commander who was serving as the MLL was promoted during this reporting period and a new MLL was appointed.
-We look forward to working with the new MLL and assessing his performance.
+During the current reporting period, we continued to review the monthly reports produced by the MLL, to discuss MLL-related issues with the stakeholders, and to provide OPD with recommendations for improving the reports.
+The MLL has continued to contact the District Attorney's Office and the Public Defender's Office on a monthly basis.
+In light of the serious allegations related to OPD officers' representations to the courts, DA's Office and Public Defender's Office, it is more imperative than ever that the MLL maintain close communication with these entities.
+The IMT will continue to closely monitor the MLL function during the upcoming reporting periods.